Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-beta/readme.md

 await gapi.client.compute.globalVmExtensionPolicies.aggregatedList({ project: "project",  });

 /*
-Purge scoped resources (zonal policies) from a global VM extension policy, and then delete the global VM extension policy.
-Purge of the scoped resources is a pre-condition of the global VM extension policy deletion.
-The deletion of the global VM extension policy happens after the purge rollout is done, so it's not a part of the LRO.
-It's an automatic process that triggers in the backend.
-*/
-await gapi.client.compute.globalVmExtensionPolicies.delete({ globalVmExtensionPolicy: "globalVmExtensionPolicy", project: "project",  });

-/*
 Gets details of a global VM extension policy.
 */
 await gapi.client.compute.globalVmExtensionPolicies.get({ globalVmExtensionPolicy: "globalVmExtensionPolicy", project: "project",  });

-/*
-Creates a new project level GlobalVmExtensionPolicy.
-*/
-await gapi.client.compute.globalVmExtensionPolicies.insert({ project: "project",  });

-/*
-Lists global VM extension policies.
-*/
-await gapi.client.compute.globalVmExtensionPolicies.list({ project: "project",  });

-/*
-Updates a global VM extension policy.
-*/
-await gapi.client.compute.globalVmExtensionPolicies.update({ globalVmExtensionPolicy: "globalVmExtensionPolicy", project: "project",  });

 /*
 Retrieves the list of all HealthCheck resources, regional and global,